Tunable coupling of widely separated superconducting qubits: A possible application towards a modular quantum device

-As shown in Fig.~\ref{fig2}(b), here we consider that the qubit frequency is around $5.0\,\rm GHz$, the tunable-bus frequency is typically above $500\,\rm MHz$ of the qubit's, and the resonator frequency is about $7.0\,\rm GHz$.
-Assuming that the dielectric constant of the substrate (silicon) to be $\epsilon_{r} = 11.45$, the superconducting $\lambda/2$ CPW resonator with the length $9\,\rm mm$ has the fundamental mode at $7\,\rm GHz$ \cite{Goppl2008,Pozar2011}.
-As the typical size of the transom qubit or the tunable bus (frequency-tunable transmon qubit) is about $1\,\rm mm$ \cite{Martinis2020}, we expect that coupling of qubits that are spatially separated by more than $2\,\rm cm$ can be realized.
-Furthermore, as illustrated in the previous work \cite{Zhao2021}, in this setup, the $ZZ$ coupling of qubits can be controlled by adjusting the frequency of the tunable bus.
-Thus, two-qubit CZ gates can be realized when turning on the $ZZ$ coupling, while residual $ZZ$ coupling can be suppressed heavily when turning off this coupling.
+As shown in Fig.~\ref{fig2}(b), here we consider that the qubit frequency is around $5.0\,\rm GHz$, the bus idle frequency is typically $500\,\rm MHz$ above the qubit's, and the resonator frequency is about $7.0\,\rm GHz$.
+Assuming that the dielectric constant of the substrate (silicon) is $\epsilon_{r} = 11.45$, the $\lambda/2$ CPW resonator with the length $9\,\rm mm$ has the fundamental mode at $7\,\rm GHz$ \cite{Goppl2008,Pozar2011}.
+As the typical size of the transom qubit is about $1\,\rm mm$ \cite{Martinis2020}, we expect that coupling of qubits that are spatially separated by more than $2\,\rm cm$ can be realized.
+Thus, given this long-range coupling scheme, modular devices with large intra-module separation distance could be achieved, potentially enabling the desired physical isolation between qubit modules.

+As mentioned earlier, here, the $ZZ$ coupling of qubits can be controlled by adjusting the bus frequency.
+Fig.~\ref{fig3}(a) show the $ZZ$ coupling strength versus the bus frequency with different resonator coupling strength.
+Here, the $ZZ$ coupling strength is defined as (hereafter, notation $|Q_{1}\,R_{1}\,Q_{t}\,R_{2}\,Q_{2}\rangle$ denotes the full system state, and when confined to qubit subspace, notation $|Q_{1}\,Q_{2}\rangle$ is used)

-As shown in Fig.~\ref{fig3}(a), we show the $ZZ$ coupling between the two qubits versus the frequency of the tunable bus with different qubit-bus and bus-resonator coupling strength $g/2\pi\in\{130,\,150,\,170,\,190\}\,\rm MHz$, where the $ZZ$ coupling strength $\zeta_{\rm ZZ}\equiv(E_{11}-E_{10})-(E_{01}-E_{00})$ is obtained by dialogizing the full system Hamiltonian in Eq.~(\ref{eq1}). $E_{jk}$ denotes eigenenergy of the full system associated with dressed eigenstate $|\tilde{jk}\rangle$, which is adiabatically connected to the bare state $|j000k\rangle$ (here notation $|Q_{1}\,R_{1}\,Q_{t}\,R_{2}\,Q_{2}\rangle$ is used, denoting the system state).
-One can find that when qubit (bus)-resonator coupling strength $g$ take values large than $170\,\rm MHz$, $ZZ$ coupling with the strength around $10\,\rm MHz$ can be achieved.
-As illustrated in Ref.\cite{Zhao2021}, this tunable $ZZ$ coupling can be used to realize sub-100 ns CZ gates.
-In addition, during the system idle point (for single-qubit gate operations), the $ZZ$ coupling can also be suppressed below $10\,\rm kHz$ when turning off the coupling.
+and can be obtained numerically by dialogizing the full system Hamiltonian in Eq.~(\ref{eq1}).
+In Eq.~(\ref{eq2}), $E_{jk}$ denotes the eigenenergy of the full system associated with eigenstate $|\tilde{jk}\rangle$, which is adiabatically connected to the bare state $|j000k\rangle$ \cite{Ghosh2013}.